mongodb/vault-plugin-secrets-mongodbatlas/README.md

 Before running the acceptance tests export the following environment variables:

 - VAULT_ACC - Set to `1` to run the acceptance tests
-- ATLAS_ORGANIZATION_ID - An organization ID
+- ATLAS_ORGANIZATION_ID - Your Organization ID
-- ATLAS_PUBLIC_KEY and ATLAS_PRIVATE_KEY - A public and Private key with the correct permissions to run the tests
+- ATLAS_PUBLIC_KEY and ATLAS_PRIVATE_KEY - Your Public and Private key with the correct permissions to run the tests
-- ATLAS_PROJECT_ID - A Project ID
+- ATLAS_PROJECT_ID - Your Project ID

 To run the acceptance tests, after exporting the necessary environment variables, from the home directory run `go test`: